drbafflegab/vbap/README.md

 - `drb_vbap_2d_size`: Computes the memory size required to construct a 2-D VBAP instance.
 - `drb_vbap_2d_construct`: Constructs a new 2-D VBAP instance.
 - `drb_vbap_2d_compute_gains`: Computes the per-speaker gain for a list of source positions.

-To use the library in your code, include the header file and use the API as follows:

-1. Use `drb_vbap_2d_size` to determine the memory requirements for the VBAP instance.
-2. Allocate memory and construct the VBAP instance using `drb_vbap_2d_construct`.
-3. Compute speaker gains for a list of sources using `drb_vbap_2d_compute_gains`.
-This function is safe to call from a real-time audio thread.

 See [`example.c`](example.c) for a detailed example.